-- Engaging in potentially destructive activities in residence - Posting posters, signs, or other décor on a residence room door with content that is unacceptable, harmful, or offensive
+- Engaging in potentially destructive activities in residence - · Posting posters, signs, or other décor on a residence room door with content that is unacceptable, harmful, or offensive - Scented Products & Scent of Cannabis/ Tobacco

 Dalhousie endorses a scent-free environment on campus to protect residents with environmental sensitivities/allergies.
 Usage of highly scented products in residence can include air fresheners, essential oils, perfumes, etc. Residents are responsible to manage the scent related to cannabis/ tobacco usage, so it does not disturb the community.